Tag Archive for: Italian Lawyer

 You may also be interested in How to get a mortgage in Italy

-When buying a property in Italy, before you sign any paperwork, seek professional advice
+When buying a house in Italy, before you sign any paperwork, seek professional advice

 A couple from Bristol found a house in the Abruzzo that they wanted to buy.
 The vendor’s real estate agent got them to sign a Proposta di Acquisto (reservation offer).